paulalenisb/PaulaLenisB/README.md

 ### Hi!! 👋

-I'm UI Developer
+I'm UX/UI Developer

-- 🔭 I’m currently working on differents projects with React Native.
+- 🔭 I’m currently working on differents projects with UX/UI, React and React Native.
-- 🌱 I’m currently learning UI Design and wordpress
+- 🌱 I’m currently learning React Native
 - 👯 I’m looking to collaborate on design and code projects.
 - 💬 Ask me about visual design (UX/UI) and Javascript.
 - 📫 How to reach me: <a href="paulalenisb@gmail.com">paulalenisb@gmail.com</a> y [LinkedIn](https://www.linkedin.com/in/paulalenisb/).